10 FREE Tools You’ll Love for Learning English & Boosting Your Fluency

 3. UK vs. US English Dictionaries

-- Merriam-Webster – Ideal for American English usage
+- Merriam-Webster – Great for American English

 4. Hemingway App